 Want to call your friends in Aruba?
 You’ll need to use the international dialling code +297.

-Do you have any fun or interesting facts about Aruba that we’ve missed?
-Share them here in the comments section below!
+Do you have any fun facts about Aruba?
+Share them in the comments below!